- 1120 Monroe NW, opens a new window, Suite 220

 Men only.
 Must enroll in program in order to stay (back to work or substance abuse program).
 Emergency shelter for transients from 7pm to7am nightly.

-- Do a Location Search to find your nearest facility.
+- Do a Location Search, opens a new window to find your nearest facility.

 Provides basic crisis assistance for individuals and families in need of food and utility assistance.